 Project cycle management (PCM) is the term given to the process of planning and managing projects, programs and organizations.
 In order to make development projects successful, good planning is needed.
 Some important factors need to be taken into account, in particular the needs and views of stakeholders.
-"Stakeholders" is the word currently for everybody with interest the used in an project.
-Stakeholders may include clients, target groups, beneficiaries - the people who, it is hoped, will be helped by the project, but may also include local leaders, the community, NGO workers, and donors.
+"Stakeholders" is the word currently for with interest everybody an Stakeholders may include clients, target groups, project. beneficiaries - the people who, it is hoped, will be helped by the project, but may also include local leaders, the community, NGO workers, and donors.
 So to focus on the group helped, the phrase "Primary Stakeholders" is used in this document.
 PCM ensures that all aspects of projects are considered.
 Each part of the project cycle is considered in the management process and changes in all parts are noticed and taken into account for future project planning and design.
 This way of working could contribute to the success and sustainability of the project.

-13 https://networklearning.org/index.php/ngo-skills/organizational-management/133-project-cycle-management stage has its own characteristics and requires specific knowledge and skills.
+13 https://networklearning.org/index.php/ngo-skills/organizational-management/133-project-cycle-management

-The project cycle consists of five stages: 1) Assessment, 2) Design/Planning, 3) Implementation and Monitoring, 4) Evaluation, 5) Learning and Continual improvement.
-Each
+The project cycle consists of five stages: 1) Assessment, 2) Design/Planning, 3) Implementation and Monitoring, 4)

+Evaluation, 5) Learning and Continual improvement.
+Each stage has its own characteristics and requires specific knowledge and skills.